crstn/Geospatial-Analysis-Notebooks/README.md

 ## Going through the course

 Once you are set up, you can go through notebooks 1 through 6.
 Each notebook contains a couple of references to readings and external documentation and should take you approximately half a day if you do it properly (depending on your previous skills, of course).
-Some of the notebooks contain slightly more challenging excercises; the solutions for those are also included in the repository.
+Some of the notebooks contain slightly more challenging excercises; template solutions for the [accidents](https://github.com/crstn/Geospatial-Analysis-Notebooks/blob/master/accidents.md) and [Africa](https://github.com/crstn/Geospatial-Analysis-Notebooks/blob/master/africa.md) exercises are also included in the repository.